sudormdir/Frencoin-Web-Wallet/README.md

 ## Security considerations

-While this wallet is convenient for receiving funds, it does **not** connect to the Frencoin network to display balances or send transactions.
+While this wallet is convenient for receiving funds, it does **not** connect to the Frencoin network to display balances (it does so via the CryptoScope API) or send transactions.
 For full wallet functionality (viewing UTXOs, constructing and broadcasting transactions) additional RPC or API endpoints would be required.
 This design choice keeps the codebase